Mt. Fuji & Fuji Five Lakes Itinerary

 Trains in Fuji Five Lakes

-The two main stations to utilize for your Fuji Five Lakes itinerary are Kawaguchiko Station and Fujisan Station that run along the Fujikyu Railway Line.
+The two main stations to utilize for your Fuji Five Lakes itinerary are Kawaguchiko Station and Fujisan Station which run along the Fujikyu Railway Line.
 Although the train will take you between the two stations it won’t take you to many of the places on this Mt.
 Fuji itinerary so you will have to utilize one of the other modes of transportation below!

 Buses in Fuji Five Lakes